OlisaNsonwu/diyar/README.md

 ### Record grouping

-Multi-stage deterministic linkages that addresses missing values by using a specfied list of alternative matching criteria.
+Multistage deterministic linkages that addresses missing values by using a specfied list of alternative matching criteria.

 ``` r
 # Two or more stages of record grouping